The candidate experience is very often the least thought through part of the recruiting process.

 It should not really be like that.

-Because most top tier firms like yours will be chasing the very same finite pool of brilliant lawyers.
+Because most top tier firms like yours will be chasing the very same finite pool of brilliant candidates.

 Sitting down, thinking through and creating the most amazing candidate experience will give you the edge.

-Time again, it will deliver you your candidate over competing firms.
+Time again, it will deliver you your candidate over competing companies.

 The “candidate experience” is the feeling a candidate gets following their interactions with you during your entire recruitment process.